RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 > QX: Help me research the Quantus, Raphael, StarRC, RaptorX, RaptorH, Exalto, EMX, Calibre xRC, Calibre xACT, and then sort them into tables.
 >
 > 正确答案：Cadence: Quantus, EMX (acquired); Synopsys: Raphael, StarRC, RaptorX (acquired), RaptorH (acquired), Exalto (acquired)

+> Q: What is the newer version of ICADVM20.1, and what is the older version of ICADVM18.1?
+(ISR is just a minor version number, no need to mention it, do not mention any versions related to ISR, I only want the major versions)
+>
+> 正确答案：ICADV12.3, IC23.1

 > Q: Do TSMC Shanghai fab and Nanjing fab offer MPW shuttles?
 Answer within 50 words.
 Don't tell me you're not sure, I'm very sure the definite answer is online (it might not be a direct answer, but after synthesizing the information, it's enough for you to make a definite judgment), so your final answer will be something like Shanghai: No, Nanjing: Yes.
 Note, this is just an example of the answer format, and is not necessarily the correct answer.
 >